pgpbpadilla/pgpbpadilla.github.io/_drafts/boostrapping-an-infrastructure.liquid.md

     - centralized names (dns) does not mean single point of failure, the gold server is not mission critical, it being down does not impact the users of the infrastructure
 - gold server is passive
+- pull methods scale better, the compute needed is distributed to the clients, no need for a central powerful node to push changes to however many nodes you have
+- having autonomous clients, and pull based workflows does not make the idea of centralized artefact repositories/servers irrelevant

 ## Gold server vs Golden Server